Program

 The talks will take place in Bateman Physical Sciences Center (PSF) Room 101.
 Poster sessions, coffee breaks, and registration will take place next to PSF 101 in the PSF lobby.

-There will be a social gathering on Saturday evening starting at 6:30 pm at a location TBD.
+There will be a social gathering on Saturday evening starting at 6:30 pm.
+It takes place at 12 West Brewing in downtown Mesa; the closest light rail station is Center/Main St.

 Sponsors and support

-The meeting is supported by the National Science Foundation and by the School of Mathematical and Statistical Sicences at Arizona State University.
+The meeting is supported by the National Science Foundation and by the School of Mathematical and Statistical Sciences at Arizona State University.

 Organizers